 Kathleen: Okay, like, sponsored abortions.
 So you get the abortion for free, but you have to wear a t-shirt that says, "I had my abortion sponsored by Burger King!
 Have it your way!"
 (She, Kate, and Graham dissolve into hysterics.)

-- In "Dinner and a Movie", Cam discusses how his character lived forever in The Sims 2, via cultivating a line of Freemasons.
+- In "Dinner and a Movie", Cam discusses how his character lived forever in The Sims 2, via a convoluted plot to seduce and sacrifice Freemasons.

-Beej: I'm horrified, not only due to the complexity of the plot, but also because I'm a Freemason.
+Beej: I'm horrified, not only due to the complexity of the problem, but also because I'm a Freemason.

 Cam: Wanna come over?